What is Redox?

 Redox can also work with your healthcare organization partners to leverage other standards and connection mechanisms beyond HL7 messages over a VPN.
-Redox can connect to FHIR reSources, EHR-vendor-custom APIs, FTP servers, and other standard web services, all over a range of connection mechanisms and all while managing the required authentication, whether that be credential or certificate-based.
+Redox can connect to FHIR resources, EHR-vendor-custom APIs, FTP servers, and other standard web services, all over a range of connection mechanisms and all while managing the required authentication, whether that be credential or certificate-based.
 During the early stages of an implementation, the Redox implementation team will work with the networking team or other appropriate contacts at your partner organization to obtain and configure the necessary information for the given authentication and connection strategy.
 And once configured, the VPN setup or other type of authentication credential will be fully managed by Redox in our engine.

 Connections are configured and managed through the centralized Redox dashboard.
-The Redox dashboard will be your team’s integration hub to view all message logs and as well as live Subscriptions to your partner organizations and the associated credentials.
+The Redox dashboard will be your team’s integration hub to view all message logs as well as live Subscriptions to your partner organizations and the associated credentials.
 You will also use your dashboard to manage your Sources, Destinations, and team access.
 You can create your own organization by signing up and creating a free user account, after which you’ll have access to developer tools that will allow you to kick the tires with our API.
 We’ll cover those developer tools, source and destination Setup, Subscriptions, and message logs in much more detail in the Onboarding section of this guide.

 Once you’re ready to connect to a healthcare organization, you will need to contact us to upgrade to a paid account.
 After your project kicks off, the Redox team will manage the creation and setup of the organizations you partner and connect with across Redox.